 Yes.
 Wireless is available at all libraries in the JMRL system.
 You can also print from your laptop at some branch libraries.
 Check with the staff. more info

-For books that you would like to see added to the library's collection, please call collection development with your donation request: 979.7151 ext.
+For books that you would like to see added to the library's collection, please call collection development with your donation request: 434.979.7151 ext.
 203. The Friends of the Library also collects used books and sells them at their popular annual book sales in the fall and spring.
 Donations can be dropped off at the Gordon Avenue Library on the basement level.
-The money generated from this sale helps fund the library's programming.
-For more information or to find out what other items can be donated contact the Friends of the Library at 977.8467 or email@example.com
+The money generated from these sales helps fund the library's programming.
+For more information or to find out what other items can be donated contact the Friends of the Library at 434.977.8467 or email@example.com

-All branches have computers with word processing for public use.
-There are no typewriters available.
-However there are printers connected to the computers with word processing.
+All branches have computers with word processing for public use and printers connected to the computers with word processing.
 Black and white printing is $.10 per page and color printing is $.50 per page.
 The Central Library has 2 two-hour computers for employment and education-related purposes.
+There are no typewriters available.

 Each branch homepage on this website has a list of services, equipment and meeting room facilities.
 These homepages also have a meeting room schedule link to check the availability of meeting rooms.
 See also: Meeting Room Policy.

-Each branch webpage clearly lists its hours, directions and contact info.
+Each branch webpage lists its hours, directions and contact info.

 Yes.
 There is a notary public at all branches of the library system.
-Call your local branch to be sure when the notary is available.
+Call your local branch to make an appointment.

 Jefferson-Madison Regional Library utilizes the City of Charlottesville Human Resources when posting or advertising all library positions that are available to the public.
 Please see the City’s JOBS BOARD for information about available library positions.
 The City also advertises in The Daily Progress and includes library positions that are available.
 Please note that in addition to the City advertisements, JMRL may also decide to advertise any available library positions for the outlying counties for Greene County in the Greene County Record, for Louisa County in The Central Virginian, and for Nelson County in the Nelson County Times.

 The Children's Internet Protection Act (CIPA) is a federal law requiring public libraries to filter or block Internet materials that may be harmful to minors.
 A library that has more than 1 computer with Internet access intended for use by the public (including minors) shall certify that it has installed and uses a technology to filter or block material deemed to be harmful to minors.
-All adults (17 years old and older) seeking unfiltered Internet access for their own use, must show proper identification (picture ID with date of birth) when requesting that staff disable or turn off the filtering.
+All adults (17 years old and older) seeking unfiltered Internet access for their own use, must show proper identification (picture ID with date of birth) when requesting that staff enable unfiltered access.

 Under Section 215 of the USA PATRIOT ACT (Public Law 107-56) records of books and other materials borrowed from this library, as well as Internet activity in this library, may be obtained by Federal agents.
 This federal law prohibits library staff from informing you if records about you have been obtained by Federal agents.